 - Make sure that the cork or lids are tightly fastened, but you should avoid over-tightening them so that the lids may not pop off their tracks.

-Hence, a very tasty tomato sauce can be prepared at home very easily.
-Additionally, you can enjoy eating it yourself as well as can serve your guests along with various food items.
+Hence, a tasty tomato sauce can be prepared easily at home.
+Additionally, you can enjoy eating it yourself as well as can serve your guests various food items.

 Featured Image Source: Flickr